lhunath/friends.fail/talk.md

 ### Can't install Mumble just now?

-We have a proxy bot that connects Ventrilo and Mumble.
+We have a proxy bot that links Ventrilo and Mumble.
 You can connect to `vent.friends.fail` instead (using the default port `3784`).